Fast expectation-maximization algorithms for spatial generalized linear mixed models: Introduction

-In this manuscript we consider ML inference for SGLMMs.
-Our hope is to augment the literature on ML estimation for SGLMMs, which in the past decade has largely been subsumed by Bayesian methods, at least in part because of computational challenges.
-Our study also contributes to the study of practical issues in constructing Monte Carlo Expectation Maximization (MCEM) algorithms in the context of a challenging latent variable model.
-A Monte Carlo EM (MCEM) algorithm for SGLMMs was described in a seminal paper by \cite{Haozhang2002}. \cite{Christensen2004} describes a Monte Carlo maximum likelihood (MCML) algorithm for SGLMMs.
-The MCEM and MCML algorithms in these papers are well designed, but do not extend easily to large data sets because they require simulation of the high-dimensional latent variables, which is expensive when the data sets are large. \cite{sengupta2013,Sengupta2013b} developed ML inference for non-Gaussian observations, where they approximate the spatial random effects with basis functions for computational issues.
-Our projection-based methods can be thought of as a fixed rank approach, but we use data driven basis functions. \cite{Bonat2016} develop a clever approximate likelihood-based approach for inference.
-It substitutes a Laplace approximation for Monte Carlo simulation, which is often needed in Bayesian inference or the aforementioned ML inference.
-However, it is unclear how well this approach will work for high-dimensional problems, where Gaussian approximation to the full conditional distribution of the latent variable has high dimensions, and it is not obvious how to adapt the methods to address spatial confounding issues.
+We consider ML inference for SGLMMs, which had received less attention, at least in part, because of computational challenges.
+For data sets with just a few hundred data points, a Monte Carlo expectation-maximization (MCEM) algorithm \citep{Haozhang2002} and a Monte Carlo maximum likelihood (MCML) algorithm \citep{Christensen2004} were proposed for fitting SGLMMs.
+However, neither algorithm extends easily to large data sets because they both require simulation of the high-dimensional latent variables, which is computationally expensive when the data sets are large. \cite{Sengupta2013b,sengupta2013} developed fast ML inference for large non-Gaussian observations by approximating the spatial random effects with basis functions to resolve computational issues.
+The projection-based methods used in this manuscript \citep{HughesHaran,GuanHaran2016} can be thought of as a fixed-rank approach, but use data driven basis functions.
+More recently, \cite{ParkHaran2020} develop a MCML algorithm for fitting SGLMMs.
+This approach combines \cite{Christensen2004} and projection approach to handle higher dimensional problems than previously considered.
+However, MCML algorithms can be challenging to implement for non-experts.
+The expectation-maximization (EM) algorithms we propose in this paper are generally easier to implement than MCML.
+Furthermore, after the seminal paper by Zhang (2002) on EM for SGLMMs, there has been relatively little if any work on EM algorithms for the kind of generalized linear models with high-dimensional dependent latent variables that we consider in this manuscript.
+To our knowledge, the algorithms here are therefore among the first viable EM algorithms for such models for large data sets: our approach for using a projection-based dimension reduction of the latent variables opens up interesting new avenues for developing EM algorithms that are practical for such models. \cite{Bonat2016} developed an approximate likelihood-based approach, which substitutes a Laplace approximation (LA) for MC simulation.
+However, it is unclear how well this approach will work for high-dimensional problems as it requires Gaussian approximations to the full conditional distribution of the high-dimensional latent variable.